elena-faillace/manifolds-remapping/README.md

     - :white_check_mark: d.
 Show how the model applied to the firing rates can predict the position of the animal across all sessions.

 - `fig3`: plots that show the robustness of the model.
-    - :large_orange_diamond: a.
+    - :white_check_mark: a.
 Show by keeping out a neuron how its actvity is stll recovered by its relationship to the manifold.
+Plotted the correlation, cosine similarity and L2 distance between a tuning curve predicted by including it in the alignment or not.
+    - :large_orange_diamond: b.

 ## Other files